 Townsend Park

-With six picnic areas, an enclosed shelter and a historic stone open shelter, Townsend Park is a popular destination for group picnics, graduation parties, family reunions and weddings.
+With five picnic areas, an enclosed shelterhouse and a historic stone open shelter, Townsend Park is a popular destination for group picnics, graduation parties, family reunions and weddings.
+The picnic areas each include a grill and sixteen tables seating up to 125 people.
 The picnic areas and shelters are spread among wooded hills along Bear Creek, so the scenery is delightful.
+They are available to reserve here.

-The park include three separate playground structures, each near a different picnic area, and both a paved multi-use trail and natural-surfaced trail.
+The park includes three separate playground structures, each near a different picnic area, and both a paved multi-use trail and natural-surfaced trail.
 Townsend Park is about 25 minutes from downtown GR.

 Enjoy a memorable picnic experience watching planes take off and land at the Airport Viewing Park